jonspraggins/MMM-GFDA/README.md

 # Module: GoodFuckingDesignAdvice
 The 'gfda' module is a module for the MagicMirror and is a shameless derivative of the 'compliments' module.
-This module displays a random bit of thought-provoking, and possibly not safe for work, design advice.
+This module displays a random bit of thought-provoking, and not safe for work, advice.

 ## Screenshots
 - Screenshot